Locations we serve

 Divorce: financial advice

 The process of getting a divorce is completely distinct to the process of making financial or child arrangements.
-A decree absolute will bring your marriage to an end, but it may not end the financial commitments that may continue to exist between you and your ex-spouse on divorce depending on your circumstances.
-Financial matters following a divorce are instead dealt with by way of a financial settlement, which can be determined in a number of ways, and for which you are strongly recommended to take financial divorce advice to ensure you get the best outcome in your situation.
+A Final Order (decree absolute) will bring your marriage to an end, but it may not end the financial commitments that may continue to exist between you and your ex-spouse on divorce depending on your circumstances.
+Financial matters following a divorce are instead dealt with by way of a financial settlement, which can be determined in a number of ways, and for which you are strongly recommended to take legal advice to ensure you get the best outcome in your situation.

 This financial process does not need to be undertaken formally through the courts, and a couple may choose to settle more informally via an out of court process.
 This will depend on the circumstances of the divorce and you should obtain legal advice on the best approach.
 If there is a prenuptial agreement then this can also determine whether or not court involvement is necessary.